john-science/python_for_scientists/classes/11_scipy/lecture_11.md

     >>> stats.histogram(a, 3)
     (array([ 2.,  5.,  1.]), 0.5, 1.4, 0)

-What has been returned is a tuple of four items:
+A tuple of four items was returned:

     (values in the 3 bins you asked for, start value, bin size, # of items not binned)